-The Cabinet Secretariat set up the Office of the Principal Scientific Adviser to the Government of India in November 1999.
+The Government of India set up the Office of the Principal Scientific Adviser in November 1999.
 The role of the office is to evolve science and technology polices, strategies and missions of socio-economic significance.
 The office of PSA advises the Prime Minister and his cabinet on creating science and technology solutions for issues related to infrastructure, economic and social sectors in partnership with other Government departments, institutions, and industry.

 This section talks about the three former Principal Scientific Advisers to the Government of India and sheds light on some initiatives undertaken by them during their tenure in the office.